AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_User.md

 ```csharp
 string userId
 ```
-The identifier of the `User <User>` whose roles will be replaced
+The identifier of the `User` whose roles will be replaced
 ```csharp
 [Role] newRoles
 ```
 From the body.
-An array of `Role <Role>` objects to set as the Roles for the specified user
+An array of `Role` objects to set as the Roles for the specified user

 **Security**

-Allowed by Account Administrator and Community Lead [`Roles <RoleObj>`](xref:AccountRole)
+Allowed by Account Administrator and Community Lead [`Roles`](xref:AccountRole)

 **Returns**

-An array of all `Role <Role>` objects assigned to the user specified by userId after the replacement operation is complete
+An array of all `Role` objects assigned to the user specified by userId after the replacement operation is complete

 ***